 Frequently asked questions about African swine fever (ASF)

-There has recently been an increase in cases of African swine fever among wild boar populations in Europe.
-African swine fever (ASF) is a disease of domestic pigs and wild boar caused by a virus.
+In Germany, the first cases of African swine fever (ASF) in domestic pigs were detected in two pig farms in Brandenburg on 15 July 2021.
+ASF is a disease of domestic pigs and wild boar caused by a virus.
 As the pathogen is not dangerous to humans, the consumption of foods originating from infected animals does not pose a health risk to consumers.
-To prevent the spread of the ASF pathogen, however, it is important not to bring in food from risk areas.
+To prevent further spread of the ASF pathogen, it is important to dispose food waste only in such a way that it is inaccessible to wild boars.
 The German Federal Institute for Risk Assessment (BfR) has compiled some selected questions and answers on the subject.

 What is African swine fever?